How To Raise Your Kids To Be Future CEOs

 “Congratulations, Denise,” they said.
 Then, after a pause, her dad asked: “What’s your next goal?”

-Today, Morrison is leading a turnaround at 144-year-old Campbell’s, which has $8 billion in annual sales, and Wilderotter is nearing a decade at the top of $5-billion-in-sales Frontier, which has quadrupled in size under her leadership.
+Today, Morrison is leading a turnaround at 144-year-old Campbell’s, which has $US8 billion in annual sales, and Wilderotter is nearing a decade at the top of $US5-billion-in-sales Frontier, which has quadrupled in size under her leadership.

 Growing up in a high-achieving household clearly set the sisters up for success, and having a sibling at the top has its own unique benefits.
 Over the years, Morrison frequently called her younger sister for business advice, she admitted, and even now the pair take long walks together to discuss their work and personal lives.